Tainted\\Coders

 Bevy's UI is built completely within its ECS system.

 We control UI elements by spawning entities with components just like the rest of our game.
-The entities representing our UI hold Node components which define their layout.
+The entities representing our UI are spawned with Node components which define their layout.

 You might think ECS works best when we know the components can be processed independently of each other.
 In a UI context the components are tightly coupled and usually do a lot of async event handling.